brettimus/click_effects-rails/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+5. Create a new Pull Request - we'll do the honor system that you tested it

+## Testing

+I created an ad-hoc rails app to test the gem.
+Maybe I'll put that up later. `¯\_(ツ)_/¯`